- Before designing a house or residential addition, you will need to consult the Zoning Staff at Planning.ZoningInfo@santacruzcounty.us.

 This review process usually takes about 4 to 6 weeks, although permits for some small projects may be processed in about two weeks.
 Permits for electrical, plumbing or repair projects may be issued on the same day of application.

 When all reviews are completed, you will be notified of the results: either that your application has been approved; or, if any reviewer has not approved your application, their comments will be forwarded to you.
-You will need to supply the required information and the proper number of plans through the Zoning or Building Counter so that your plans can be rerouted to the reviewer who noted the deficiency.
+You will need to supply the required information according to the eplan guide so that your plans can be rerouted to the reviewer who noted the deficiency.

 - When permit approval is complete, you will receive a letter listing the remaining fees and stating that your building permit is ready to be issued.
 Come in and tell the staff at the General Information Desk that a building permit is ready for you.
 Bring proof of water service (a form letter from your water district, if applicable), and your school and/or fire district receipts.
 Sign on the Building Counter waiting list, pay the fees, and receive your building permit and sewer connection or septic permit.